Therapy is personal—there’s no one-size-fits-all. It’s all about finding what works best for you.

 • Scheduling an appointment is easy and flexible—whatever works best for you:

-Online: Use our online booking system to view available times and schedule at your convenience.
+Online: Use our client portal to view available times and schedule at your convenience.

 Email: Reach out to info@coffeetalktherapy.com and let us know your availability—we’ll get back to within 24-48 hours.